Unrecognized

 Blue Lacys can play rough at times, which is ok for bigger kids but could be dangerous for smaller children.
 They are also unsuitable for families with other pets, as they can be very aggressive, pushy, and in rare cases violent with both other dogs as well as cats.

-Blue Lacys are incredibly easy to groom, given their short, thin coat.
-Combing is only required roughly once a week to remove the build-up of dead hairs.
+Blue Lacys are incredibly easy in terms of grooming, given their short, thin coat.
+Combing is only required roughly once a week to remove the build-up of dead hair.
 Like all dog breeds, you also need to make time to clean inside their ears, nails, and teeth.
-It's important to keep an eye on their nail length and trim them whenever necessary.
+It’s important to keep an eye on their nail length and trim them whenever necessary.

 Having been trained to bark at other animals, you can expect a Blue Lacy to bark almost uncontrollably at other pets and strangers that they see, either while out walking or when looking out the window.
 This barking can be controlled easily, as long as owners are firm with them in laying down the rules.

 However, once they get going, it can be extremely difficult to get them to stop.
-As long as another animal is in their view, a Blue Lacy will want to assert its dominance, being naturally territorial.
+As long as another animal is in their view, a Blue Lacy will want to assert its dominance, as they are naturally territorial.

 Despite their tough dog exterior, deep down, Blue Lacys are an extremely sensitive breed group.
 They hate displeasing their owners and are known to not respond well to feeling like they’re in trouble.